dice-guild/vortex-gate/src/assets/rules/12_force_building.md

 ### Spending Tactic Points
 Each tactic will specify when it may be used.
 This can include when a unit is targeted by an attack, when a unit is activated, and many more.
 A unit may only be the target of one tactic per action it takes (Move, Shoot, Focus etc).

-### Pre-game Strategies
+### Pre-game Tactics
-Some strategies are used before the game begins.
+Some tactics are used before the game begins.
 You may spend Tactic Points from your first-round Tactic Point income to activate these strategies.
 Note however, those points will be unavailable for the first game round.

 ## Legends
 Legends are particularly memorable people or weapons.
 They typically replace or upgrade a unit with a unique ability which cannot be acquired elsewhere.